-We are undertaking pre-installation works including the installation of a temporary bridge over the River Bourne.
-This will involve vegetation removal in our working areas, installation of temporary foundations and construction equipment and materials being brought onto Chertsey Meads.
+We have undertaken pre-installation works including the installation of a temporary bridge over the River Bourne.
+This involved vegetation removal in our working areas, installation of temporary foundations and construction equipment and materials being brought onto Chertsey Meads.

 Reinstatement will take place directly after the main installation works in September 2022.